jredfox/evilnotchlib/README.md

 NBTPathAPI(Not Working Quite Yet) allows for deep comparsions of nbt based upon logic type as well as comparing has tags merging nbt and compiling back into normal nbt

 Future:
-Font Renderer
+Fix EntityZombie not reading from nbt properly with isBaby boolean Font Renderer
 Lan Skin Host Fix
 ```